-Research Master's students may consult an academic adviser of the Faculty at any time to discuss academic or personal problems.
-Academic advisers are not members of the Research Master's teaching staff and can provide impartial advice and referrals, as appropriate, to students seeking solutions for such problems.
+Students of the master's programme in Forensic Psychology may consult an academic adviser of the Faculty at any time to discuss academic or personal problems.

+Academic advisers are not members of the teaching staff of the master's programme in Forensic Psychology and can provide impartial advice and referrals, as appropriate, to students seeking solutions for such problems.
 All conversations with an academic adviser are confidential.